nliautaud/trakttvstats/README.md

 - Ratings to hide from chart : a comma separated list of ratings (from 1 to 10) to hide from the related chart.
 May be useful if some of your ratings aren't reliable (ex. too many 5's ?).

+## Custom external links

+Add links to any other website than IMDb, TMDb and Wikipedia on people & shows pages.
+Ex: ``allocine,criticker...``.

 ## Translation

 The extension may translate on the fly movies titles, informations (ex. overview) and images, in any language available on TMDb.